Paras-245/notes/dsa with cpp/10_Array Problems.md

 Homework: [1207.
 Unique Number of Occurrences](https://leetcode.com/problems/unique-number-of-occurrences/)
 3. [Find duplicates](https://www.codingninjas.com/codestudio/problem-details/duplicate-in-array_893397): there are 1 to n -1 elements and from which one occuring twice vector is dynamic array
-- we first take xor of numbers
+- we first take xor of elememen